You are eligible to enter if you meet the following requirements at time of entry:

-- You agree to release and hold harmless Hackster, [sponsor name] and their respective parents, subsidiaries, affiliates, employees and agents from any and all liability or any injury, loss or damage of any kind arising from or in connection with this contest, or any prize won.
+- You agree to release and hold harmless Hackster, NXP and their respective parents, subsidiaries, affiliates, employees and agents from any and all liability or any injury, loss or damage of any kind arising from or in connection with this contest, or any prize won.

-- You agree that your personal data including your name, email address, personal address, phone number, and any other personal information disclosed during the duration of this contest may be shared with and used by Hackster and AARP Innovation Labs in order to facilitate the execution of this contest.
+- Your personal data including your name, email address, personal address, phone number, and any other personal information disclosed during the duration of this contest may be used by Hackster in order to facilitate the execution of this contest.

 - You agree that Hackster’s decisions will be final and binding on all matters related to this contest.